Tookmund/hackerforce/docs/heroku_backup.md

 This is the easiest way to access Heroku the service from a lab machine.
 Lab machines do not have web browsers (they're all accessed with the command line).

+By authorizing Heroku, we mean giving accessibility of Heroku the service to a lab machine.
+We are allowing access to a specific user in the Heroku service.

 This is a little tricky, since you can't necessarily follow the simple step of `heroku login`, since Heroku will detect the IP address mismatch and prevent you from continuing.